 Visceral: The harder fat surrounding your vital organs.
 Too much visceral fat comes with a heightened risk of health problems.

 Fortunately, you’ll start to lose both subcutaneous and visceral belly fat when you follow a weight loss for seniors program.
 It’s impossible to target fat loss to your belly or ‘spot reduce’ your tummy, so the only way to trim it down is to reduce your body fat percentage.

 Is My Belly Too Large?

-Many seniors can tell their bellies are too large just by looking in the mirror or from the fit of their clothes.
+Many seniors can tell their bellies are too large just by looking in the mirror or at the fit of their clothes.
 However, if your stomach is just a touch on the flabby side, how do you tell if it’s large enough to pose a health risk?

-A large tummy circumference means that you have an increased risk of heart problems and other illnesses like diabetes, and it could even make cognitive decline more likely as you enter your senior years.
+A large tummy circumference means that you have an increased risk of heart problems and other illnesses like diabetes, and it could even make the cognitive decline more likely as you enter your senior years.
 Fortunately, it’s easy to tell whether your belly is big enough to cause issues by measuring it with a tape measure.

 A waist measurement larger than 34.5 inches for females and 40 inches for males places you in the danger zone.
 If your belly measures more than this, it’s time to find out how to lose weight over 60.

 The primary causes of excess belly fat are the same for seniors as they are for the rest of the population.
 To put it simply, if you eat more calories than you expend, you’ll lay down fat stores.
 However, various factors make you more likely to store belly fat as you get older: